 Starch-based thermoplastics (TPS) are cheap and abundantly available.
-They are often combined with other materials for use in injection molding.
+They are often combined with other materials for use in plastic injection molding.
 They can be used for food packaging, carryout packages for fast food, and disposable utensils.
 Starch-based plastics are completely biodegradable and may end up being completely carbon neutral, an important consideration given the increased awareness that average consumer have regarding carbon emissions and global warming.

 2. Polyhydroxyalkanoates (PHA)

 PHA (polyhydroxyalkanoates) is a plastic resin created by the action of bacteria on sugars or lipids.
-By combining various molecules, the resulting plastic takes on a variety of properties.
+By combining various molecules, the resulting plastic resin takes on a variety of properties.
 PHAs are stable under exposure to UV, highly moisture resistant and do not easily absorb odors, making them ideal for food and cosmetics packaging, as well as certain medical devices, such as surgical mesh or sutures.